pgaijin66/pgaijin66/README.md

 I’m a SRE with SE background with around 5 years of experience.
 I am currently living in San Diego, California.
 I started my career as a systems engineer and later transitioned to Site Reliability Engineering.

 🚴  I have an avid interest in software engineering and backend development but i also have thousands other interests and I’m always looking to add more.
-Some one which are ( not in any order ), painting, cooking, watching movies, playing guitar.
+Some of them are ( not in any order ), painting, cooking, watching movies, playing guitar.

 🎯  My goal in life is to be 0.00001% better than what i was yesterday.
 To what extent, i would succeed ?
 Time will tell but as the saying goes "It's not the destination, but the journey that matters" hence i am trying to enjoying every bit of this journey.